Things to consider

-If the rustic and remote nature of an estancia is not for you, or you're keen to embark upon some other activities aside from horse riding, then you might like to base yourself from one of the luxury lodges/hotels that offer day rides as part of their excursion 'menu'.
-Each property has it's own unique qualities, and we can help you choose the one that suits you best based on the range of excursions, level of comfort, quality of guides and food.
+If the rustic and remote nature of an estancia is not for you, or you're keen to do lots of activities including horse riding, then base yourself from one of the luxury lodges and hotels that offer day rides as part of their excursion menu.

 What our customers think

 The guide was friendly and knowledgble, the experience authentic as we stayed in ‘refugios’ that are still being used today, and the scenery was stunning (on the days it didn’t rain ;) ).
 The food was good, and we felt very welcome at the estancia.

 Sterre Lodders Netherlands February 2019